 The original motivation behind O-ISM3 development was to narrow the gap between theory and practice for information security management systems, and the trigger was the idea of linking security management and maturity models.
 O-ISM3 strove to keep clear of the pitfalls pointed out in the article “Designing Secure Information Systems and software: Critical Evaluation of the Existing Approaches and a New Paradigm,” by Mikko Siponen.
 The project looked at CMMI, ISO9001, COBIT, ITIL, ISO27001, and other standards, and found some potential for improvement in several fields, such as linking security to business needs, using a process based approach, providing some additional details (who, what, why) for implementation and suggesting specific metrics, while preserving compatibility with current IT and security management standards.

-The core idea of O-ISM3 is that information security is not just about the prevention of attacks to information systems, it is about achieving the organization’s mission despite attacks, accidents and errors.
+The core idea of O-ISM3 is that information security is not just about the prevention of attacks to information systems, it is about achieving the organisation’s mission despite attacks, accidents and errors.
 There is no alignment between security objectives (the traditional confidentiality, integrity, availability) and business goals; but in O-ISM3, they are one and the same.
 If a company makes pastries, quality would be to deliver pastries that customers find tasty for the price they are willing to pay, while security would be to continue delivering pastries despite accidents (fire, earthquake), attacks (denial of service, viruses) and errors (administrator or operator error).